carvalho-gustavo/carvalho-gustavo.github.io/content/posts/hourly-hedging-renewable-energy-risk-brazil.md

 +++
-title: "Hourly Hedging: Managing Renewable Energy Risk in Brazil’s Power Market"
-date: 2026-06-03
-draft: false
-tags: ["Power Markets", "Electricity Market Design", "Renewable Energy", "Risk Management", "Forward Contracts", "Brazil"]
+title = "Hourly Hedging: Managing Renewable Energy Risk in Brazil's Power Market" date = 2026-06-03 draft = false tags = ["Power Markets", "Electricity Market Design", "Renewable Energy", "Risk Management", "Forward Contracts", "Brazil"] categories = ["Articles"]
-categories: ["Articles"]
 +++

-ssThe expansion of renewable energy is reshaping power markets around the world.
+The expansion of renewable energy is reshaping power markets around the world.
 In Brazil, this transformation is particularly relevant because the electricity sector has historically relied on long-term forward contracts as a core mechanism to support investment, manage revenue stability, and ensure supply adequacy.

 However, as wind and solar generation increase their participation in the power matrix, traditional contracting structures become less aligned with the physical and economic reality of renewable production.
 Most long-term contracts are still negotiated as flat energy products, while renewable generation is intrinsically variable across hours, days, seasons, and regions.